 - You should bring the pass with you at all times.
 Inspection officers require you to show the pass before you can enter any cultural zone.

-- The pass will be inspected during exit.
+- The pass will be inspected when you exit Bagan.

 Sunrise at Bulethi Pagoda

 My taxi driver brought me to Bulethi Pagoda for sunrise.
 Normally, Shwesandaw Pagoda is the go-to place.
 Since it became really crowded, we opted for Bulethi Pagoda which showed us a clear view of the vast plain filled with stupas and pagodas.

 The haze disappointed the spectators though.
 It covered the horizon, partly filtering the supposed awesome sunburst.

 After the sunrise, I headed to my pre-booked hotel, hoping they will allow me to check in early.